rsek/dataforged/moves/moves.md

 On a **strong hit**, choose one.
 On a **strong hit with a match**, you may instead [Make a Discovery](#Make-a-Discovery).

-  * Find an opportunity: Envision a favorable situation, resource, or encounter.
+  * Find an opportunity: Envision a favorable insight, situation, resource, or encounter.
 Then, take +2 momentum.
   * Gain progress: Mark progress on your expedition, per its rank.

-On a **weak hit**, you uncover something interesting, but it is bound up in a complication or reveals an ominous new aspect of this place.
+On a **weak hit**, you uncover something interesting, but it is bound up in a peril or reveals an ominous aspect of this place.
 Envision what you encounter.
 Then, take +1 momentum.

 On a **miss** you encounter an immediate hardship or threat, and must [Pay the Price](#Pay-the-Price).
-On a **miss with a match**, you instead [Confront Chaos](#Confront-Chaos).
+On a **miss with a match**, you may instead [Confront Chaos](#Confront-Chaos).

 ### Finish an Expedition